-School SENCo – Mrs Rachael Hughes
+School SENCo – Mrs Kath Higginbottom

 Welcome to our SEND page!
 This page is to help you find the information you need to understand the ways in which we support and include children with Special Educational Needs and those with Disability.